 Then you can tell Clean Email to automatically organize all your emails into convenient bundles or unsubscribe you from unwanted newsletters and subscriptions—all with just one click.

-In this article, we’ve introduced 5 new Gmail features that Google rolled out in 2019.
-The features we selected included Dynamic Email, quick access controls, collapsible side panel, email snooze, and display density settings.
+In this article, we’ve introduced 7 new Gmail features that Google rolled out in 2019 and 2020.
+The features we selected included Dynamic Email, quick access controls, collapsible side panel, email snooze, display density settings, and others.
 While great additions that most Gmail users will appreciate, some of the most important features are still completely missing, especially when it comes to email management.
 Fortunately, email management is something Clean Email excels at, and it takes just a few clicks to use it to get rid of unwanted emails.

 Clean Email is built to work from any device and for all email clients, with additional functionalities and support added on a regular basis as new services emerge and new devices become available.
 One Clean Email subscription covers your mailbox across ALL your devices!Get Started for Free